adomaitisc/typeologist/README.md

 ## Addendum

 **Note:** The core library used for the multiselect feature currently does not support scrolling and full views.
 This may affect usability when dealing with large lists.
-We are tracking this limitation and will update the tool when upstream support is available.
+I am tracking this limitation and will update the tool when upstream support is available.